Spatio-Temporal Shifting to Reduce Carbon, Water, and Land-Use Footprints of Cloud Workloads: Methodology

-As for the workload, we chose the 2019 Azure Functions dataset\footnote{\url{https://github.com/Azure/AzurePublicDataset/blob/master/AzureFunctionsDataset2019.md}}.
+\paragraph{Scenario 1 - Azure and FaaS} The first scenario is based on Azure regions and a FaaS workload.
+The regions selected for this scenario are "swedencentral", "southcentralus", "centralus", and "eastus".
+Table~\ref{tab:azure_regions} reports regions' characteristics.
+PUE and WUE values were taken from Azure issued sustainability reports.
+The land occupation data stems from online reports.
+As for the workload, we chose the 2019 Azure Functions dataset.
+For the data sources see \ref{online_res}.
 The source data is composed of two sets of daily CSV files: one detailing per-minute invocation counts for each function, and another providing daily summary statistics of function execution times, including averages and key percentiles (0th, 1st, 25th, 50th, 75th, 99th, and 100th).
 We utilised the first seven days of this dataset to synthesise 100,000 requests of function execution a day.
 The selection of a function for each request was probabilistic and weighted by the function's total daily invocation count, such that more frequently invoked functions appeared more often in the trace, mirroring real-world usage patterns.

 Upon selecting a function, we sampled a synthetic runtime by performing linear interpolation on its known daily execution time percentiles.
 The arrival time for the request, resolved to the minute-of-day, was similarly sampled from the function's empirical per-minute invocation distribution.
 Finally, each request was assigned a data center location from a predefined set.
 A single virtual machine configuration (2 vCPU and 4 GB of RAM) is considered for this scenario, as specified in the paper~\cite{azurefaas}.